 "When a princess is shrunken by an evil wizard, Sinbad must undertake a quest to an island of monsters to cure her and prevent a war."

 A star is born!
-On this day in 1964 (in the great nation of Italy), the SciFi/Comedy The Flying Saucer premiered.
-The feature starred Alberto Sordi and Monica Vitti, and here's the plot summary as provided by IMDB.com:
+On this day in 1964 (in the great nation of Italy), the SciFi/Comedy The Flying Saucer (aka Il disco volante) premiered.
+Directed by Tinto Brass from a story by Rodolfo Sonego, the feature starred Alberto Sordi, Monica Vitti, and Eleonora Rossi Drago.
+Here's the plot summary as provided by IMDB.com:

 "An exasperated police inspector receives different eyewitness accounts surrounding a downed saucer and its female occupant."